Brewarrina: 20th century

 On 15 August 1987 Brewarrina erupted into a riot, later known as the Brewarrina riot, triggered by the death in police custody of Lloyd James Boney.
 This came a few days after the announcement by Prime Minister Bob Hawke of a Royal Commission into Aboriginal Deaths in Custody, on 10 August 1987.
-Both the riot and the five-year trials that followed were widely covered by the press.
+Both the riot and the five-year trials that followed were widely covered by the press, and had continuing legal impact for years afterwards.

 Yetta Dhinnakkal Centre, a minimum-security outdoor prison for young Indigenous men that ran an award-winning program, opened in 2000 and closed in 2020.
 Although often referred to as Brewarrina jail or prison, it was situated about 65 km south at Gongolgon.

 Heritage listings

 Brewarrina has a number of heritage-listed sites, including: